achornyi-dev/project-cars-prediction-model/README.md

 ##  How to Run
 1. Clone the repository.
-2. Install dependencies: `pip install -r requirements.txt`.
+2. Install dependencies: pip install -r requirements.txt.
-3. Run the Jupyter Notebook: `notebooks/CarsRealvsPredicted.ipynb`.
+3. Run the Jupyter Notebook: notebooks/CarsRealvsPredicted.ipynb.